Achievable logoAchievable logo

 3. Rewrite the objective function in terms of a single variable.

-Do this by substituting the constraint into the objective function.
-It usually doesn’t matter which variable you rewrite it in.
-But if the question asked for “what length will minimize the perimeter?” it’d be better to rewrite P in terms of L to save a step later on.
-Rearranging the constraint equation,
+Do this by using the constraint to substitute for one variable in the objective function.
+It usually doesn’t matter which variable you choose.
+(If the question asked for the length that minimizes the perimeter, rewriting everything in terms of L would save a step.)

 W=L16